rchain/rchain/README.md

 15:49:26.974 [main] DEBUG p2p - connect(): Connecting to #{PeerNode c12882b563fa47c9af297ce952ef7d94}
 [...]
 ```
-In order to run more than one Docker rnode on the same host, the containers need to be connected to one user-defined network bridge:
+In order to use both the peer-to-peer network and REPL cabailities of the node, you must run more than one Docker Rnode on the same host, the containers need to be connected to one user-defined network bridge:

 ```bash
 > docker network create rnode-net